-Kumaran is Director, Global Medical Affairs for GSK Vaccines.
+Kumaran is a Lead - Vaccine Development Leader for GSK Vaccines.
 He joined GSK in 2008.

 What makes you, you?

 I’m from Kuala Lumpur, Malaysia, and I’ve lived in Singapore and Belgium through my various roles at GSK.
 Learning new things and meeting new people (patients, scientific experts, colleagues) are what really excites me.
 This is what I enjoyed most about being a practising doctor, and it’s something I get to do a lot of at GSK.
 I’ve gained a lot from having exposure to different cultures and different environments through my job here.

 What’s the best thing about working here?